sfujim/LAP-PAL/discrete/README.md

-# LAP/PAL with TD3 for Discrete Action Domains
+# LAP/PAL with DDQN for Discrete Action Domains

 Code for Loss-Adjusted Prioritized (LAP) experience replay and Prioritized Approximation Loss (PAL) with Double DQN.